mrbiggbrain/ArenaDecks.com/Posts/2021/07/07/New Site.md

 ---
 pageTitle: "New Site, Same Great Content"
 date: 2021-07-07
+description: "Details on the new site and features."
 ---

 Gotta love that new site smell.
 For the longest time I was hosting my site on a Wordpress instance on AWS.
 It worked, but not the way I wanted it to.
 I spent way too much time focusing on keeping the servers running and everything updated and way too little time focusing on the content.